Lumcoin/leaf-type-mixture/README.md

 > **Disclaimer:** This repository is still under development.

-This repository supports the paper "Predicting Leaf Type Mixture Using Tailored Sentinel-2 Composites".
-We aim for all results to be reproducible.
+Welcome to the repository for the paper "Predicting Leaf Type Mixture Using Tailored Sentinel-2 Composites."
+Our goal is to ensure all results are reproducible.
 If you encounter any issues, please open an issue in this repository.

-In this study, we explore the optimization of spectral band combinations and compositing as well as the tuning of hyperparameters for multiple common regression models to tailor Sentinel-2 Level-2A data for leaf type mixture predictions.
-We first identify the most important spectral bands and indices through a systematic evaluation.
-This involves creating composite rasters over a one-year period and assessing the importance of bands using recursive feature elimination (RFE) in conjunction with a random forest model.
-Subsequently, we optimize the compositing process by selecting the best temporal windows and compositing methods.
-The optimized dataset is used to fine-tune hyperparameters of multiple regression models to further improve performance.
-Our results highlight the significance of tailoring the data and model to the specific use case.
-At last, we evaluate the model's generalization capability across different unseen temporal windows and experimental sites.
-We find that the model's performance is highly dependent on the temporal window and spatial domain used for training and testing.
-Our results demonstrate the potential of using tailored Sentinel-2 composites for leaf type mixture predictions and provide insights into the optimization of spectral band combinations and compositing methods for this task.
+# Overview

+In this study, we focus on optimizing spectral band combinations, compositing methods, and hyperparameters for various regression models to enhance Sentinel-2 Level-2A data for predicting leaf type mixtures.
+The experiments are broken down into:

+1. Identifying Important Spectral Bands and Indices:
+   - We conduct a systematic evaluation using recursive feature elimination (RFE) with a random forest model to identify significant bands.
+2. Optimizing the Compositing Process:
+   - The best temporal windows and compositing methods are selected to refine the dataset.
+3. Fine-Tuning Regression Models:
+   - Hyperparameters for multiple regression models are optimized to improve performance.
+4. Evaluate the Generalization Capability:
+   - We evaluate the best model's generalization capability across unseen temporal windows and experimental sites.

+Our results highlight the potential of tailored Sentinel-2 composites for leaf type mixture predictions and provide insights into optimizing spectral band combinations and compositing methods.

 # Installation and Setup